Covering all of Ontario for Log and Timberframe Home Inspections

 Certified by the International Association of Certified Home Inspectors - Click here to verify.

-The Standards of Practice include certain limitations that must be clearly determined in the inspector's contract.
-Please see Authorizations and contracts
+The Standards of Practice include certain limitations Please see Standards of Pratice

-During completion of the on-site inspection, I will give my Clients a verbal summary of the report and at that time I will answer any questions and discuss concerns.
+During completion of the on-site inspection, we will give our Clients a verbal summary of the report and at that time we will answer any questions and discuss concerns

-Then my clients will receive a comprehensive computer generated report, complimented with digital pictures of the deficiencies that have been discovered they can access on line.
+Then our clients will receive a comprehensive computer generated report, complimented with digital pictures of the deficiencies that have been discovered emailed directly to them in a PDF file.

-A report copy can be mailed directly to the Client or a hard copy can be mailed out to the Clients representative at their request.
+A report copy can be mailed directly to the Client or to the Clients representative at their request.
 Each system or component, including the method that was used for its evaluation, is described in detail, along with the inspector's recommendations.